fvwmorg/fvwmorg.github.io/Wiki/Config/Fvwm2rc/index.md

 ---
-layout : wiki
+layout: wiki
-title : Fvwm2rc
+title: Fvwm2rc
-type : config
+type: config
-weight : 1000
+weight: 1000
-description : |
+description: |
   Fvwm is configured through a configuration file located at ~/.fvwm/config (default), also known as the Fvwm2rc or .fvwm2rc file.
 This page is an overview of the location of that file and how Fvwm starts.